mirandaconrado/mpi-handler/README.md

 There are two kinds of handlers:

-1. handler for specific tags, which receive an integer describing the source of the message and returns true if the message was consumed.
+1. handlers for specific tags, which receive an integer describing the source of the message and returns true if the message was consumed.
-2. generic handler, which can handle messages all other handlers ignored and receives the source and tag, returning true if the message was consumed.
+2. generic handlers, which can handle messages all other handlers ignored and receives the source and tag, returning true if the message was consumed.

 The handlers are called from specific to generic and in the order in which they were inserted.

-Messages are only processed when the method run() is called, which returns if there are no more MPI messages available or the current message wasn't handled by any handler, and there's no inherit support for threads, which can be implemented in the handler functions.
+Messages are only processed when the method `run()` is called, which returns if there are no more MPI messages available or the current message wasn't handled by any handler, and there's no inherit support for threads, which can be implemented in the handler functions.